All about horsehair in mattresses

 Are there any allergy triggers associated with horsehair when utilised within a mattress?

 It has been our opinion that this is extremely unlikely.
 Horsehair during the conversion process is steamed at a very high temperature which completely removes the proteins and bacteria that are the cause of allergic reactions (the exact temperature is something we are currently trying to establish which we will post when we do).
 We have also written to Allergy Advice UK to garner their thoughts and considerations on this subject (awaiting a reply).
-We have also written to Enkev, a multinational company who specialise in natural fibre conversion for their thoughts (awaiting a reply).
+We have also written to Enkev, a multinational company who specialises in natural fibre conversion for their thoughts (awaiting a reply).